nengo/nengo-loihi/docs/api.rst

 appropriate for running on Loihi.
 This model is mainly composed of `.LoihiBlock` objects, which map parts of the network to Loihi compartments, axons, and synapses.
+The model also contains `.LoihiInput` objects to provide input, and `.LoihiProbe` objects to collect output.

 .. autosummary::